Anonymousey/bongbot/README.md

 * ~~Django web interface for viewing and manipulating lookup history.~~
 * ~~Formation of vocabulary lists via web interface.~~

-This program is used experimention, please use the orginal version at https://github.com/on-three/weeabot
+This program is used for experimentation, please use the orginal version at https://github.com/on-three/weeabot

 ##Using the Bot